volusion/element/content/references/proptypes.md

 ---
 title: 'Proptypes'
 metaTitle: 'Proptypes'
-metaDescription: 'Learn everything you need to know about Element proptypes.'
+metaDescription: 'This reference will teach you everything you need to know about Element proptypes.'
 ---

 ## Table of Contents